moira-alert/doc/source/user_guide/schedule.rst

 Trigger Watch Time
 ------------------

-Sometimes you want to monitor a metric only part of the time.
-Let's say, you have a popular website, that serves over 1000 page views per second during the day.
+Sometimes you want to monitor a metric not every minute.
+Let's say, you have a popular website, that serves over 1000 page views per second during a day.
 You can set up a trigger to notify you when you have less than 50 page views per second - obviously, something is wrong.
-You also need to disable this trigger for the night, because in the night all of your users are sleeping, and this metric is irrelevant.
+You also need to disable this trigger for the night, because in the night all of your users sleep, and this metric is irrelevant.

 Of course, you can set up a subscription schedule - but your history will become riddled with false night "events", and you will still receive notifications in the morning.
 In this case, you need to set up a trigger watch time: